0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/09abc7ca-2489-439e-bb0b-7d3d9ee774b7)

-If when you run the previous command, you get a message saying that Ubuntu do not recognizes that command, and recommend you to instal net-tools, do it by this command.
+If when you run the previous command, you get a message saying that Ubuntu do not recognizes that command, and it will recommend you to install net-tools, do it by this command.

 ```bash
 sudo apt-get install net-tools